Please send comments and questions to firstname.lastname@example.org.

 - Video: Public Forum - New Tufts Library Design Schemes (WETC, Mar 2018)

-- Public Forum Presentation with Audio - New Tufts Library Design Schemes (Tappé, Mar 2018)
+- Public Forum Presentation Video File - New Tufts Library Design Schemes (Tappé, Mar 2018)

 - Video: Designer Interview - Tappé Architects (WETC, Mar 2018)